Havner/trainsim-helper/main/readme.txt

 -----------------------------------------------------------------------
   From this point onwards you need to code in C++/C# and have a VisualStudio installed (Express is fine, I use 2010).
 Also a DirectX SDK will be required.
-Windows 8 might that builtin, not sure though.
+Windows 8 might have that builtin, not sure though.
 For Windows 7 you need DXSDK_Jun10.exe.

   Source code available here:
   https://github.com/Havner/trainsim-helper
 -----------------------------------------------------------------------

-14. Modifications of the C++ code
+15. Modifications of the C++ code

   I'll just note for now that the C++ code is not very nicely written yet (conrary to the LUA) as I just patched all of this together to